AbhinavXT/Eternal-Market/README.md

    4. For better testing of the transfer of tokens and transactions import at least 2 accounts\*\_
    5. For changing chainId and other possible errors see [Troubleshooting](#troubleshooting)

-6. Now run the frontend locally in aother terminal using command:
+6. Now run the frontend locally in another terminal using command:

 ```
 cd client